My Friends (Italian: Amici miei) is an Italian comedy series of three films. The first was released in 1975, the last in 1985.

 - Dr. Jerk: Sassaroli is a surgeon who meets the rest of the group in the hospital for the first time.
 He immediately gets back at them when they try to prank him.
 They realize that he is a cynical Jerkass just as much as them and, after a while, he officially becomes the fifth member of the group.

-- Flanderization: The pranks become more mean-spirited in the second movie, compared to the pranks of the first movie.
+- Flanderization: The pranks become more cruel and mean-spirited in the second movie, compared to the pranks of the first movie.

 - The Hero Dies: Perozzi (the narrator) at the end of the first movie.
 He becomes a Posthumous Character in the second movie and appears in many flashbacks.
 He's not even mentioned in the third movie.